Rossi To Start His Final MotoGP From 10th On Grid - UrduPoint

 Rossi To Start His Final MotoGP From 10th On Grid

-Rossi, 42, squeezed into the top ten as 23-year-old Spanish rider Jorge Martin secured pole position on his Ducati in qualifying on Saturday.
+Rossi, 42, squeezed into the top 10 as 23-year-old Spanish rider Jorge Martin secured pole position on his Ducati in qualifying on Saturday.

 Already-crowned world champion Fabio Quartararo could do no better than eighth place.